 For instance, a patient who was using alcohol to avoid nightmares and flashbacks from PTSD may slip back into restriction or binge/purge episodes once they enter treatment at a residential treatment center.

 Unfortunately, unless a treatment facility is informed on the care of patients with both illnesses, it is very easy for patients to skip meals or vomit quietly without the staff noticing.
-Without proper monitoring and containment of both alcohol use and eating disorder behaviors, many patients will end of ‘ping-ponging’ back and forth between drug addiction rehab treatment centers without ever making progress toward recovery.
+Without proper monitoring and containment of both alcohol use and disordered eating behaviors, many patients will end of ‘ping-ponging’ back and forth between drug addiction rehab treatment centers without ever making progress toward recovery.

 Contact Santé Center For Healing